Skip to content

 with tempfile.TemporaryDirectory(prefix="noeta-ci-smoke-") as tmp:

-goal="Say hello.",
+result = query(options, goal="Say hello.", provider=provider,

-workspace_dir=Path(tmp),
+workspace_dir=Path(tmp), model="stub-model")

-types = [env.type for env in envelopes]
+types = [env.type for env in result]

-assert "Smoke test passed" in answer, f"Unexpected answer: {answer}"
+assert "Smoke test passed" in str(result.answer())

 bash